Single- versus Multi-Carrier Terahertz-Band Communications: A Comparative Study: Simulation Results and Discussion

-Table~\ref{table:SE_comp} compares the SE and E2E latency of the studied schemes, assuming a fixed modulation order of $\log_2{\left(\abs{\mathcal{X}}\right)}$; Fig.~\ref{fig:compare_se} further plots the SE values versus the number of subcarriers ($M$).
-Assume a target of $\unit[10]{Gbps}$ at a system BW of $B\!=\!\unit[10]{GHz}$, with $N_\CP\!=\!48$.
-OQAM/FBMC achieves high SE for large $N$ (asymptotic SE of 1 as $N$ goes to infinity; absence of CP) and low SE for short frames (per-subcarrier pulse-shaping extends frame duration by $O\!-\!1/2$).
-OTFS achieves the best SE performance, outperforming both CP-OFDM and SC-FDE (mainly due to CP overhead).
+Table~\ref{table:SE_comp} compares the normalized SE and TTI latency of the studied schemes, assuming a fixed modulation order of $\log_2{\left(\abs{\mathcal{X}}\right)}$, and a frame of $M\!N$ symbols; Fig.~\ref{fig:compare_se} further plots the normalized SE values versus the number of subcarriers ($M$).
+Assume a target of $\unit[10]{Gbps}$ at a system bandwidth of $B\!=\!\unit[10]{GHz}$, with $N_\CP\!=\!48$.
+OQAM/FBMC achieves high normalized SE for large $N$ (asymptotic normalized SE of 1 as $N$ goes to infinity; absence of CP) and low normalized SE for short frames (per-subcarrier pulse-shaping extends frame duration by $O\!-\!1/2$).
+OTFS achieves the best normalized SE performance, outperforming both CP-OFDM and SC-FDE (mainly due to CP overhead).
 An additional SE loss is introduced in DFT-s-OFDM where only $\bar{M}\!\leq\!M$ symbols allocated over $M$ subcarriers \eqref{eq:dft-s-ofdm_tx_sig}.
-However, such loss is negligible in multi-user scenarios as vacant subcarriers can be allocated to other users.
-The SE of CP-OFDM increases with $M$, where a CP-OFDM symbol transmits $M$ QAM symbols over $M$ subcarriers of duration $T\!=\!T_\usf+T_\CP$, repeated for $N$ symbols per frame.
-However, the SE of CP-OFDM does not reach $\unit[1]{bit/sec/Hz}$ and is independent of $N$, which is an important feature for controlling the E2E latency.
-Note that SC-FDE has the same SE as CP-OFDM; we thus exclude its results (one CP for every $M$ QAM symbols~\eqref{eq:scfde_txsig}).
+Moreover, using only $\bar{N}M$ data symbols ($\bar{N}\!\leq\!N$), the DFT-s-OTFS waveform results in a similar SE loss \eqref{eq:dft-s-otfs_dblk}.
+However, such loss for DFT-s-OFDM is negligible in multi-user scenarios as vacant subcarriers can be allocated to other users, and in DFT-s-OTFS as multi-user can be multiplexed along the Doppler axis (see Fig.\ref{fig:lattice_TF_DD}).
+The normalized SE of CP-OFDM increases with $M$, where a CP-OFDM symbol transmits $M$ QAM symbols over $M$ subcarriers of duration $T\!=\!T_\usf+T_\CP$, repeated for $N$ symbols per frame.
+However, the normalized SE of CP-OFDM does not reach $\unit[1]{bit/sec/Hz}$ and is independent of $N$, which is an important feature for controlling the TTI latency.
+Note that SC-FDE has the same normalized SE as CP-OFDM; we thus exclude its results (one CP for every $M$ QAM symbols~\eqref{eq:scfde_txsig}).

-Regarding E2E latency, Fig.~\ref{fig:compare_e2e} illustrates that OTFS has lower latency than CP-OFDM, the latter which has the same latency as both SC-FDE and DFT-s-OFDM.
-OQAM/FBMC has lower latency for smaller $N$ and $M$ values, but higher latency for long frame durations.
+Regarding TTI latency, Fig.~\ref{fig:compare_e2e} illustrates that OTFS has lower latency than CP-OFDM.
+DFT-s-OTFS has the same OTFS latency, while SC-FDE and DFT-s-OFDM have the same latency as CP-OFDM.
+OQAM/FBMC has lower latency for smaller $N$ and $M$ values, but higher latency for long frame duration.
+The OTFS advantages, in terms of normalized SE and TTI latency, are arguably due to the use of a single CP per frame of $M\!N$ symbols, which can be achieved in other waveforms by considering a longer frame of the same number of $M\!N$ symbols and CP length.
+However, it is important to emphasize that the channel is imposed, and consequently, both $\tau_\rms$ and $T_\coh$ control the maximum symbol and CP duration, as shown for CP-OFDM in~\eqref{eq:OFDMdesignEq}.